 The nearest airbase is in Dehradun known as Jolly Grant Airport.
 On deboarding the flight, you can hire cabs or jump on the local buses to cover the remaining distance of 7 hours to reach Gangotri.

-It is advisable that you carry warm clothes with you as it gets chilly at nights.
+It is advisable that you carry warm clothes with you as it gets chilly at night.
 If you are planning to trek up to Harsil, Dodi Tal or Kedar Tal then make sure you hire a guide.